 This means that a landlord that does not allow a tenant to keep pets on the premises may be required to allow an individual with a physical or mental disability to have an animal (and not just dogs) that provides disability-related assistance.

 All it takes is a letter from a doctor, psychologist or even a marriage counselor and they are legally allowed to have the pet and without a pet deposit.
+It doesn’t seem fair, but accepting an emotional support animal without a deposit is far less expensive than a frivolous lawsuit.

 So be weary of declining an applicant, or a current tenant, that wants a pet-mate as there are lawyers circling around with fake applicants who call specifically to prey on the unknowing innocent owners of Orange County rental properties.